mhahnFr/mhahnFr/README.md

 Currently, I am studying at the **42 Heilbronn**.

-The [42 Heilbronn] is a coding school with a completely new educational design.
+The [42 Heilbronn] is a coding school with a completely new educational design:
-There are no teachers, everyone is learning by everyone.
-This design, called ``peer learning``, challenges traditional education principles very successfully.
-My repositories that belong to projects of the [42 Heilbronn] are preceded by ``42cursus``.
+Everyone is learning from everyone - without teachers.
+This **peer learning** principle challenges the traditional education system very successfully.
-More information about the [42 Heilbronn] can be found on their
+More information can be found on their
 website: [42heilbronn.de](https://www.42heilbronn.de/learncoderepeat).
 My 42 intra profile can be found [here](https://profile.intra.42.fr/users/mhahn).